nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ```

 ### Reminder Tracker
-This features allows tutees to track and manage reminders on a daily basis.
-This is exceptionally helpful if the reminders are related to the tuition or tutor itself such as setting a reminder to pay tuition fee for a particular tutor.
+This feature allows tutees to track and manage reminders daily.
+This is exceptionally helpful if the reminders are related to the tuition or the tutor itself, i.e. setting a reminder to pay a particular tutor's tuition fee.

 ![Reminder Ui](images/ug-images/Reminder.png)